UNICT-Quality-Development/qd-starter-pack/README.md

 $ pytest --cov src tests/ --cov-report=html
 ```

+### Clean code
+Check [this article](https://testdriven.io/blog/clean-code-python/) to understand how to write "clean code" in python.

 ### Contributing

 Feel free to improve this poor README with any other detail, if you do it, I'll be grateful.